GraysonCAdams/amex-ynab-import/README.md

 Importing 22 transactions to YNAB (it will ignore duplicate imports, so actual amount may differ) All done.
 Until next time! 👋
 ```

-Unreliable connections over the course of the last few years means taking matters into our own hands.
-Other tools I found are still a bit of a manual process, downloading CSV's or QFX files and converting them to then upload them.
-This tool is meant to go the whole nine yards, and do every step for you with just one command.

 When you run this script, it: